sandy-lee/sandy-lee/README.md

 - Web Scraping - TO ADD
 - Build a Search Engine - TO ADD
 - Linkedin Audience Builder - TO ADD
+- Vision Recognition using CNN - TO ADD

 ## 📫 How to reach me: https://www.linkedin.com/in/mrsandylee/